1neophyte2/indigo/_posts/2020-05-07-Nike Training Club - iOS app teardown.markdown

 If you look closely, NTC doesn’t give users the option of using the app through Facebook or Google sign-in.
 I wonder why?

 NTC helps individuals to start working out and doesn’t allow them to be distracted.
 Even after I used the app, clicked a lot of menus, icons, etc., the app doesn’t nudge me to upload my display picture, which is excellent.
 I haven’t been bombarded with emails from NTC too.

+###Learnings###

+- Keeping consistency in CTA's on all forms of registration page
+- Ensuring (if required) the language selection happens at the beginning of the user journey.
+Will allow user to switch language in the mobile app.
+- Focus on core feature experience like the NTC does repeatedly and not ask users to upload picture, comment on the feed etc.

 I hope you have all enjoyed this teardown of NTC.
 I am hoping to write a few more of these to improve my understanding of mobile apps.